It's not too late to sign up for Academic Year courses! VIEW COURSES

 Born and raised in San Diego, Ashley is deeply connected to the area.
 A senior and soon-to-be graduate of Canyon Crest Academy, she intends to continue her education here in sunny San Diego.
 Ashley is a former AoPS student and credits it with helping her pass her Calculus classes.
 When she has time, she likes to sing, doodle, play video games, and pester her cat.

-Isaiah Jimenez Front Desk Associate
+Monica Lockett Front Desk Associate

 Ian McComisky